How to Grow Your Own Food – Best Gardening Growing Guide

 Starting a garden begins with building good soil

-Planting food crops that you intend to ingest means you’ll be especially concerned about what you put on your garden — synthetic fertilizers aren’t exactly something I want on my dinner plate!
+Planting food crops that you intend to ingest means you’ll be especially concerned about what you put on your garden, so building quality soil is a good idea.
+Synthetic fertilizers aren’t exactly something I want on my dinner plate!
+Creating your own soil from leaves, weeds, and food waste is an easy first step to improving your garden space.

 planting a garden on a driveway: Pictured, two raised beds made from banana stumps, and three grow bags all full of green vegetable plants.